LastDemon99/IW5_VoteSystem/README.md

 - Voting time in seconds
 	>vote_time

-- For the private match or if your server does not have rotation set 0
+- For the private match
 	>vote_type

 - Either to set the map or the dsr you will have to use the following format "name;alias" to add more  elements split it with a ":"